 1997 as a branch of Western Seminary.
 The current name, The Seattle School of Theology & Psychology, was established on August 15, 2011.
 Prior to this, our institution was known as Mars Hill Graduate School (no denominational or church affiliation).

-14 core faculty members alongside several adjunct and visiting faculty members
+14 core faculty teaching and forming alongside affiliate, adjunct, and visiting faculty.

 17% members of traditionally underrepresented race and ethnic groups